Finiteness of pointed maps to moduli spaces of polarized varieties: Introduction

-There is a well-known criterion for rigidity of pointed maps: if $C$ and $U$ are proper varieties, then a pointed map $f:(C,c)\to (U,u)$ is rigid if (and only if) the connected component of the Hom-scheme ${\Hom}((C,c),(U,u))$ containing $f$ is itself also proper.
-That is, roughly speaking, the compactness of the moduli space of pointed maps forces its zero-dimensionality.
-This criterion is a consequence of the Rigidity Lemma \cite[\S 4, p.
-43]{MumAb} and is an ingredient of Mori's bend-and-break (see, for example, \cite[\S 3]{Debarrebook}).
+Consider the case when the base space $U$ is compact in Theorem \ref{thm1}.
+One can appeal to a well-known criterion for rigidity of pointed maps: if $Y$ and $U$ are proper varieties, then a pointed map $f\colon(Y,y)\to (U,u)$ is rigid if (and only if) the connected component of ${\Hom}((Y,y),(U,u))$ containing $f$ is proper, cf. \cite[\S 4, p.
+43]{MumAb}.
+This is a part of Mori's bend-and-break, see for example \cite[\S 3]{Debarrebook}, which says that this fails to be the case if and only if there is a rational curve in $U$ containing $u$, i.e. a nonconstant morphism ${\mathbb P}^1\to U$.
+In particular, from well-known hyperbolicity results on our moduli spaces considered, all rational curves are contained in some proper closed subset of $U$ in our case of maximal variation, so that our rigidity theorem readily follows when $Y$ and $U$ are compact. \smallbreak

-Since $U$ is not necessarily proper in Theorem \ref{thm1}, we will require a different criterion for proving rigidity of pointed maps.
-The key idea is to detect non-rigidity of a pointed map by restricting to a sufficiently small open disc $D\subset C^{\an}$, where $C^{\an}$ denotes the analytification of $C$ (which in this case is a Riemann surface).